AlvinHartono/mental_math_trainer_app/README.md

 Download Mental Math Trainer APK: https://bit.ly/MMT-APK

-- Download the areeabi for older device or device with 32-bit ARM processors.
+- Download the armeabi for older device or device with 32-bit ARM processors.
 - Download the arm64 for newer device or device with 64-bit ARM processors.